Do You Have to Be Muslim to Get a Riba (Interest) Free Mortgage?

 Similarly, Guidance Residential caps late payment fees as well.
 In a conventional loan, a hefty late payment fee has traditionally served as a type of penalty as well as a source of income for the bank.

 Guidance Residential, on the other hand, considers it unethical to benefit from a customer’s financial distress.
 The company charges only a small fixed late-payment fee to cover the administrative costs of contacting the customer about the missed payment.

 3. Co-Ownership Model and Shared Risk

 A conventional mortgage creates an unequal situation where one party (the bank) benefits at the expense of the other (the homeowner), who is indebted to pay interest over time.
-In Guidance Residential’s Declining Balance Co-Ownership Program, the customer and Guidance are co-owners, and that means they share many of the risks, as opposed to placing most or all of the risk on one party.
-The aim is to create more cooperative and equitable relationships.
+In Guidance Residential’s Declining Balance Co-Ownership Program, the customer and Guidance are co-owners, and that means they take part in risk sharing, as opposed to placing most or all of the risk on one party.
+The aim of risk sharing is to create more cooperative and equitable relationships.

 >> Related Read – How Does a Co-Ownership Mortgage Work?

 About Shared Risk

 Natural Disaster and Eminent Domain: The risk is shared if the property is lost in the case of a natural disaster or a public service project (eminent domain) initiated by the government forces you out of the property.

 When this happens, conventional loan providers will apply all of the proceeds to pay off the loan – solely protecting their own investment.